Course Title: Research visual communication history and theory

 Overview of Assessment

 Assessment is on-going throughout the course.
-Assessment tasks will require you demonstrate the application of knowledge and skills through practical projects and/or written tasks.
-Assessment tasks in this course are:
+Assessment tasks will require you demonstrate the application of knowledge and skills through practical projects and/or exercises and written reports.
+The assessment tasks are:

-Tasks in this course are either formative or summative.
+Assessment tasks (Projects) in this clustered unit provide opportunity to achieve competency in all required assessment criteria.
 Feedback throughout the course may be written, verbal or a combination of both.

-This course has 3 Summative Tasks, all of which must be completed/submitted.
-Each task has an allocated percentage of the total grade.
-You are required to demonstrate all learning outcomes to a satisfactory standard.
+This course has 2 Assessment Tasks (Projects), both of which must be completed/submitted.
+You are required to demonstrate all assessment criteria to a satisfactory standard.

 DUE: Week 15